This page is a reference to the Lucid V2 language.

 User Created

-Inside of test benches, you can create your own functions using the following syntax.
+Inside testbenches, you can create your own functions using the following syntax.

 }

-functionName is the name of the function.
+function_name is the name of the function.
 It must start with a lowercase letter and be followed by letters, numbers, and underscores.
-By convention, it is camelCase.
+By convention, it is snake_case.

 Here is an example function with an argument.